withastro/roadmap/README.md

 nothing about what priority is assigned to its implementation, nor whether anybody is currently working on it.

-Modifications to active RFC’s can be done in followup PR’s.
+Modifications to active RFC’s can be done in followup PRs.
 We strive to write each RFC in a manner that it will reflect the final design of the feature; but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be at the time of the next major